HoudiniGraphql/houdini/README.md

 The generated runtime can be accessed by importing `$houdini` anywhere in your application.

-If you have updated your schema on the server, you can pull down the most recent schema by using `--pull-schema` or `-p` like this
+If you have updated your schema on the server, you can pull down the most recent schema before generating your runtime by using `--pull-schema` or `-p`:
 ```sh
 npx houdini generate --pull-schema
 ```